sjsiri/FitNSS/design-document.md

 ## 2. Top Questions to Resolve in Review

-_List the most important questions you have about your design, or things that you are still debating internally that you might like help working through._

-1. FitNSS contains list of exercises pulled form database.
+1. Figuring out how if we would have to make more than 1 dynamodb table or multiple gsi.
-2. Allows the user to make a "workout list" by adding the exercises from the database.
+2. Figuring how to make a search function.
+(Sorting by typing the name)
-3. Be able to update numbers of sets, reps, and weight to each exercise in the list.
+3. Will I be able to add more than one "exerciseAdded" into the plan, or will adding an exercise overwrite the previous one?
 4. Is a separate exercise table with all the exercises in the list for the day required?